Public Service Announcement

-The usage of streams and storm sewer systems are the conventional method of handling urban Stormwater.
-Bowling Green is challenged with the lack of such conveyance means.
-As a result, other methods of Stormwater management must be employed.
-A major concern with alternative methods is water quality.
+Many cities convey their stormwater runoff to the nearest stream or ditch.
+As much of our runoff naturally flows down into the karst, Bowling Green is challenged with the lack of surface streams and channels.
+We employ alternative methods for handling runoff.
+A major concern with with these methods is water quality.
 Bowling Green’s Phase II efforts will require changes and will result in improved water quality.

 You can learn more about the Environmental Compliance Division with this video.

 Private Stormwater Basin Maintenance Assistance ProgramAs part of a new policy, the Department of Public Works is offering one-time funding toward private retention / detention basin maintenance support in order to promote the health of Bowling Green's overall stormwater system.
 Citizens can nominate basins on their property for funding during the annually announced application period.
 Please read through the complete policy.
 For more information, or to nominate a basin in need of maintenance, contact Stormwater Management at (270) 393-3071.

 EPSC Certification events are held several times throughout the year.
 You can check on the list below to see about upcoming events.
 If you would like to register for an upcoming event click on the links below.

 |Oct 25||EPSC Certification Course|

 |Dec 06||EPSC Certification Course|

 Stormwater Control MeasuresOn 10 March 2003, the City of Bowling Green submitted their Phase II permit to the Kentucky Division of Water.
 This permit is designed to improve water quality from our storm system or MS4 (Municipal Separate Storm Sewer System).
 The permit requires the City address six areas, or control measures.
 The six control measures are:

 - Construction Site Stormwater Runoff Control